opendocsg/opendoc-state-courts-practice-directions-2021/PART-04-CASE-MANAGEMENT-AND-COURT-ALTERNATIVE-DISPUTE-RESOLUTION.md

 ### ***Request for approval to file further application***

 (5) No application may be taken out by any party other than as directed at the relevant Case Conference (“**CC**”) or with the Court’s approval, save for the applications specified in Order 9, Rule 9(7) of the Rules of Court 2021.
 The Court’s approval to file further applications must be sought by filing a “Request for Permission to file Application” ([Form 14A](./Forms/Appendix%20A1/Form%2014A.pdf) of Appendix A1 to these Practice Directions).
 The request must set out the nature of the intended application, the date of intended filing if approval is granted, whether it is being made within 14 days of the commencement of the trial, and the reasons for why the intended application is necessary at the relevant stage of the proceedings or, in the case of an application to be taken out within 14 days of the commencement of the trial, pursuant to Order 9, Rule 9(10) of the Rules of Court 2021, why there is a special case.
 The Court will consider the request and may issue directions summarily or alternatively convene a CC.
 The CC may be conducted on a “documents-only” basis, by video conferencing or telephone conferencing, or with parties in attendance physically in chambers.
-Where parties are of the view that it would be more appropriate for submissions to be made at a physical or remote Case Conference, a “Request for Case Conference” may be filed in lieu of the “Request for Permission to file Application”.
+Where parties are of the view that it would be more appropriate for submissions to be made at a physical or remote CC, a “Request for Case Conference” may be filed in lieu of the “Request for Permission to file Application”.
 The “Request for Case Conference” should set out the reasons why the request for the Court’s approval to file further applications cannot or should not be dealt with asynchronously.

 ### ***“Documents-only” hearing of specified categories of civil applications***